Polanski snubs French Oscars fearing 'lynching' - France 24

 Despite protests outside some cinemas, the movie -- about Alfred Dreyfus, a Jewish officer wrongly persecuted by the French army at the turn of the 20th century -- has been a French box office hit.

-However, the publicity campaign for the film was halted after French photographer Valentine Monnier claimed that she had also been raped by the director in 1975.
+However, even before it opened the publicity campaign for the film was halted after French photographer Valentine Monnier claimed that she had also been raped by the director in 1975.

 Monnier, an 18-year-old model and actress at the time, said Polanski tried to give her a pill as he beat her "into submission" at his Swiss chalet.